Sherlock (TV series): Production design and filming

 The show was produced by Hartswood Films for BBC Wales, while BBC Worldwide also provided co-production funding.
 Production was also co-produced by PBS, a network of public-service broadcasters in the United States, for WGBH-TV's Masterpiece Mystery! strand.
 Filming of the pilot episode, written by Moffat and directed by Coky Giedroyc, commenced in January 2009.
 The first set of three episodes entered production 12 months later, in January 2010.
 Paul McGuigan directed the first and third episodes and Euros Lyn directed the second.
 The three episodes were filmed in reverse order of their broadcast.

 Gatiss says that they wanted to "fetishise modern London in the way that the period versions fetishise Victorian London".
 Production was based at Hartswood Films' Cardiff production unit, Hartswood Films West, which was opened in late 2009 to take advantage of the BBC's planned Cardiff Bay "drama village".
 Production of the first two series was based at Upper Boat Studios, where Doctor Who had been produced.
-Cardiff was more economical than in London, with some good matches for parts of London.
-Some architecture could not be faked, so location shooting in the English capital was necessary.
-The location shots for 221B Baker Street were filmed at 187 North Gower Street – Baker Street was impractical because of heavy traffic, and the number of things labelled "Sherlock Holmes", which would need to be disguised.
-Executive producer Beryl Vertue explains how it was important to design the entirety of Sherlock's flat as a contemporary set, yet still convey his eccentricity.
-He would not, she says, live somewhere "too suburban" or "too modern".
+Filming in Cardiff was cheaper than in London, with some good matches for parts of London.
+Some architecture could not be faked, so location shooting in London was necessary.
+The location shots for 221B Baker Street were filmed at 187 North Gower Street – Baker Street was impractical because of heavy traffic and the number of things labelled "Sherlock Holmes", which would have needed to be disguised.
+Executive producer Beryl Vertue explained the importance of designing the entirety of Sherlock's flat as a contemporary set, yet still conveying his eccentricity.
+He would not, she said, live somewhere "too suburban" or "too modern".

 Speedy's, the sandwich shop below the flat used as Holmes's residence, reported a sharp rise in new customers who recognised it from the show.
 Costumes for the pilot were designed by BAFTA Cymru award-winning costume designer Ray Holman.
 Cumberbatch wore a £1,000 Belstaff coat in the series.
-Sarah Arthur, the series' costume designer, explained how she achieved the detective's look: "Holmes wouldn't have any interest in fashion so I went for classic suits with a modern twist: narrow-leg trousers and a two-button, slim-cut jacket.
+Sarah Arthur, the series's costume designer, explained how she achieved the detective's look: "Holmes wouldn't have any interest in fashion so I went for classic suits with a modern twist: narrow-leg trousers and a two-button, slim-cut jacket.
 I also went for slim-cut shirts and a sweeping coat for all the action scenes—it looks great against the London skyline."